idaholab/TMAP8/doc/content/examples/fuel_cycle/index.md

 \frac{dI_{11}}{dt} = f_{8-11}\frac{I_8}{\tau_8} + (1-f_{9-10})\frac{I_9}{\tau_9} - \frac{\dot{N}^{-}}{\eta_f f_b} - I_{11}\lambda
 \end{equation}

+For an interpretation of these equations and explanations about the notations, readers should refer to [!cite](Abdou2021) (Appendix).
 We instantiate the variables in the typical [`Variables`](/syntax/Variables) block, making sure to set the [!param](/Variables/family) attribute to `SCALAR` for each variable.
 The default initial condition is zero.